duckduckgo/zeroclickinfo-spice/README.md

 ![](http://docs.duckduckhack.com/assets/hack search engine.png)

-**We're a community of people creating our own search results, using existing APIs, external data sets, or just plain code.**
+**We're a community dedicated to making delightful search results for everyone.
+We do this using existing APIs, external data sets, or just some well-placed code.**

 *Instant Answers* appear on DuckDuckGo.com above ads and organic links, on [millions of searches](https://duckduckgo.com/traffic.html).
-Instant Answers are created by an open source community of developers [around the world](http://duckduckgo.meetup.com/) like you.
+Instant Answers are created by an open source community of developers [around the world](http://duckduckgo.meetup.com/) like yourself.
 Welcome!

 *You can find the [full documentation here](http://docs.duckduckhack.com).*